FX4BIZ/FX4BIZ-REST/objects/objects.md

 What we call a Holder can be either an Individual or an Organisation that own the account.
 May also be referred to as: Beneficiary/Supplier/Vendor/Payee/Recipient.

+In the beneficiary address, only the Country is mandatory, but you can specify all fields to be more precise.

 The Holder Object must store the following fields:

 **Object resources:**